iamjustanant/UNpositioned/README.md

 For the initial deployment, only one member of your team needs to follow the steps below.

-### Step 0: Forking this template
+### Step 0: Forking or Cloning this template

-- You should make a FORK of this repository on (regular) GitHub, make sure that your fork is PUBLIC.
+- You should make a FORK or CLONE of this repository on (regular/your public) GitHub, make sure that your repository is PUBLIC.
 Keep in mind that other students will be able to see your repository.

 ### Step 1: Login to the deployment dashboard